lucianoiam/dawscript/README.md

 Quick Start
 -----------
-Copy or symlink one of the controller.py files in the `examples` directory to the project's root directory (where dawscript.py resides).
+Copy or symlink one of the controller.py files in the `examples` directory to the project's root directory (where README.md resides).
+The script entry point is defined in \__init__.py .
 How to install the script depends on the DAW, detailed instructions coming soon.

 Examples
 --------